 The UPSC allows a choice of optional subjects out of a list of 48 subjects.
 Of these, a few optional subjects have a large overlap with the syllabus for General Studies.
-One such subject is Political Science and International Relations.
-In this article, we will provide the detailed syllabus of this subject for the optional paper.
+IAS Exam has three stages- Preliminary, Mains, and Interview.
+UPSC Mains Examination has nine papers including two papers of optional subject.
+UPSC Political Science and International Relations is a subject given in the list of Optional Subjects.

 PSIR, as it is commonly known, is one subject for which a huge amount of study material is available.
 The syllabus consists of topics related to the freedom struggle and Indian politics, the Constitution of India, the international economic system and trade, international organisations, India’s foreign policy and peacekeeping among others.
 These topics are also part of the General Studies syllabus.